 If the hole that needs to be tapped is very large, or if the material is very hard, it is not recommended to use a taper tap.
 In these cases, it is better to use a spiral point tap instead.
 Taper taps are also not recommended for blind holes (holes that do not go all the way through the material).

 Plug taps occur between a taper and bottom tap, and due to this reason, it is also called a “second tap.”
-Plug taps need more force for turning as they cut more threads at one time.
+But plug taps need more force for turning as they cut more threads at one time.

 Plug taps are the best example to repair threads that require a little fixing.
-Plug taps are perfect for tapping a hole deeper than taper taps thread.
+They are perfect for tapping a hole deeper than taper taps thread.

 There are a few instances where it is not recommended to use a plug tap.
 One example is if the hole being tapped is very close to the edge of the material.
 This is because the tap can easily break if it hits the edge while in use.
 Additionally, using a plug tap on a very small diameter hole can be difficult and may result in the tap breaking.